durtal/betfaiR/README.md

 So, if you are familiar with Betfair's API, you will realise the available methods at the moment are quite restricted, little about markets, or placing a bet.
 Each of the methods has its own help page, so to view the help page of the events method, `?events`.

-Both `marketCatalogue` and `marketBook` can be used, but they won't parse the response from betfair like the other methods, which `betfaiR` converts to nice dataframes.
-Instead they return what can be a pretty unwieldy list, sometimes with multiple nested lists, I hope to provide some help in sorting/presenting the data so it's easy(er) to use, analyse in time, check out the [`betfair_parse`](https://github.com/durtal/betfaiR/blob/master/R/betfair_parse.R) functions.
+`marketBook` can be used, but won't parse the response from betfair like the other methods, which `betfaiR` converts to nice(ish) dataframes.
+Instead it returns what can be a pretty unwieldy list, sometimes with multiple nested lists, I hope to provide some help in sorting/presenting the data so it's easy(er) to use, analyse in time, check out the [`betfair_parse`](https://github.com/durtal/betfaiR/blob/master/R/betfair_parse.R) functions.

 Some of the available methods have a `filter` parameter, which can be used to filter data, this is then added into the body of the request sent to Betfair.
 The `marketFilter` function helps you build a filter object, providing all the available parameters that can be filtered by (this hasn't been tested exhaustively but should work).
 For example to find horse racing events: